theresaabl/pp-seminars/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/theresaabl/pp-seminars)](https://github.com/theresaabl/pp-seminars/commits/main)
 [![GitHub repo size](https://img.shields.io/github/repo-size/theresaabl/pp-seminars)](https://github.com/theresaabl/pp-seminars)

-Particle Physics Seminars (PP Seminars) (live link can be found [here](https://theresaabl.github.io/pp-seminars)) is a website with the goal to provide information about upcoming seminars for researchers in particle physics.

-**Continue describing here!**

-(what the project hopes to accomplish, who it is intended to target, and how it will be useful to the target audience, am i responsive screenshot)
+Particle Physics Seminars is a website dedicated to particle physics seminars organised by an academic research group.
+The goal is to provide clear and easily accessible information about upcoming talks and journal clubs for academic researchers and students in the field of particle physics.
+Users can quickly get information about the types of seminars provided as well as the time and location they take place in.
+They can access a list of upcoming talks, sign up to contribute to a seminar themselves, contact the organizers or sign up to a newsletter.

+Plase view the live site here - [Particle Physics Seminars](https://theresaabl.github.io/pp-seminars))

 ![screenshot](documentation/mockup.png)

 source: [amiresponsive](https://ui.dev/amiresponsive?url=https://theresaabl.github.io/pp-seminars)

----

-**Delete**
-callouts:

-> [!NOTE]
-> BLUE: Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> GREEN: Optional information to help a user be more successful.

-> [!IMPORTANT]
-> PURPLE: Crucial information necessary for users to succeed.

-> [!WARNING]
-> YELLOW: Critical content demanding immediate user attention due to potential risks.

-> [!CAUTION]
-> RED: Negative potential consequences of an action.

-**Delete**

 ## UX